PerMedCoE/permedcoe_doc/src/03_components/components.rst

     .. code-block:: python

-        from permedcoe import Container
+        from permedcoe import container
-        from permedcoe import Constraint
+        from permedcoe import constraint
-        from permedcoe import Binary
+        from permedcoe import binary
-        from permedcoe import Mpi
+        from permedcoe import mpi
-        from permedcoe import Task
+        from permedcoe import task

 - Parameter type definition: